 A vape shop needs several types of insurance for full coverage:

-- General liability insurance helps to protect the businesses from expenses that could result if a customer is ever hurt while on the property.
+– General liability insurance protects the businesses from expenses that could result if a customer is ever hurt while on the property.

-- Commercial property insurance helps to protect the business against financial losses if the shop and its inventory are ever damaged or destroyed by an event like a fire.
+– Commercial property insurance protects the business against financial losses if the shop and its inventory are ever damaged or destroyed by an event like a fire.

-- Worker’s compensation insurance helps to cover expenses like medical bills and legal fees that a business might face if an employee were hurt while working.
+– Worker’s compensation insurance covers expenses like medical bills and legal fees that a business might face if an employee were hurt while working.

-Insurance policy cost will vary depending on the business’ size, location, and the value of its inventory and equipment.
+The cost to insure a vape shop will vary based on a number of factors like the size of the business, location, and the value of its inventory and equipment.
 To get the best idea of insurance costs, request quotes from multiple providers.
-When comparing the quotes, pay attention not only to the differences in premiums, but also to the differences between plan exclusions, coverage limitations, and deductibles, too.

 A shop owner may be able to initially staff the store in its early days, but eventually, a shop owner will need to hire at least a couple of employees.
 Indeed reports that vape shop sales representatives earn an average of $9.00 per hour, though that can range from $7.25 to $13.50 per hour.